P5vc/fetch-apply/README.md

 ### Variables

 In addition to the global `variables` file, any directory containing code to be executed should include a `variables` file within it.
-The specific directories requiring a `variables` file are:
+The specific directories hosting a `variables` file are:

-1. The base directory
+1. The base directory (required)
 2. Class directories (only required if class-specific variables are needed)
 3. Host directories (only required if host-specific variables are needed)
 4. Module directories (recommended, but not required)